 Here's a sneak peek at the Mulvane, by the numbers: 5,000 square feet (and then some) of exhibition space.

-A nonprofit organization, the Mulvane Art Museum keeps ticking with the help of many generous partners.
+Part of Washburn University, a public institution, the Mulvane Art Museum keeps ticking with the help of many generous partners.

 Meet the staff members who make sure the Mulvane is colorful, exciting, and ready for your visit!